mo-pr/SaferFire-2.0/ProjectProposal.md

 #### Opportunities

-With our Software we want to help firefighters in austria to save time with the writing of protocols and with the coordination at the place of action.
+With our software we want to help firefighters in austria to save time with the writing of protocols and with the coordination at the place of action.
 Since such software is currently only available at a relatively high price, we would like to offer an alternative with our app.

 #### Risks